genomicsITER/sexQC-for-NGS-data/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-## Approach 2: sex inference with a Heuristic
+## Approach 2: sex inference with a Sexi-Heuristic
-A second approach uses an in-house `Heuristic` algorithm coded in BASH.
+A second approach uses an in-house `Sexi-Heuristic` algorithm coded in BASH.
 The script let us to analyze the coverage or vertical-depth of 11 selected genes located in the non-pseudoautosomal regions (NPAR) of the X and Y chromosomes (Table 1).
 We then assess the depth distribution accross chromosomes X and Y in order to identify high covered genes suitable for sex classification based on read depth.

-Briefly, the `Heuristic` follows this algorithm:
+Briefly, the `Sexi-Heuristic` follows this algorithm:
 <ol>
   <li>Compute the coverage distribution in NPAR of chromosomes X and Y.</li>
   <li>Identify genes with high coverage.</li>